 In April of 2017 James joined the board of Western Resources and was elected board chair.
 Western Resources is a Vancouver based firm pursuing investments in mining, energy resources, infrastructure and real estate.

-In August 2017, James was named to the North American Free Trade Agreement (NAFTA) Council by Global Affairs Minister Chrystia Freeland to support the Government of Canada in the renegotiation of NAFTA with the United States and Mexico.
+In August 2017 James was named to the North American Free Trade Agreement (NAFTA) Council by Global Affairs Minister Chrystia Freeland to support the Government of Canada in the renegotiation of NAFTA with the United States and Mexico.
+In September 2018, Canada, the United States and Mexico agreed to the United States Mexico Canada Agreement (USMCA).